fwilliams/point-cloud-utils/docs/docs/index.md

 ```

 ## A very simple example
-Point Cloud Utils uses numpy arrays as fundamental data structure, making it very easy to integrate with existing numerical code.
+Point Cloud Utils uses NumPy arrays as fundamental data structure, making it very easy to integrate with existing numerical code.
 For example, here's how to remove all points in a point cloud which are greater than some distance from a mesh.

 ``` py